What to do in an emergency

 • turn the gas off at your mains where possible

-• do not turn lights on or off and avoid using other electrical switches and appliances
+• don't turn lights on or off and avoid using other electrical switches and appliances

 • extinguish any other naked flames

-• do not try to investigate the problem or fix a leak/faulty appliance yourself
+• don't try to investigate the problem or fix a leak and/or faulty appliance yourself.

-More safety information around gas can be found on WorkSafe's website here.
+More safety information around gas can be found on WorkSafe's website.

 Your network provider may occasionally have to interrupt the supply of gas to your property.
-Reasons for this can include network capacity constraints, high system demands, testing and other emergency situations.
+Reasons for this can include:

-To find an appliance repairer, or more information on gas safety, click on the following:
+To find an appliance repairer, or more information on gas safety, visit one of the following websites:

 www.pgdb.co.nz